cmu-llms-class/cmu-llm-class-website-2023/_modules/calendar.md

 : Readings: [TODO](#)

 Thursday, Oct 12
-: LLMs beyond text: Code and tool use
+: LLMs for Code and Tool Use
   : [Slides](#)
 : Readings: [TODO](#)